siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The most rational next order is:

-1. finish the two-charge interaction derivation,
+1. state and prove the uniqueness theorem for the Maxwell closure class,
-2. state and prove the uniqueness theorem for the Maxwell closure class,
+2. only then push the gravity closure harder,
-3. only then push the gravity closure harder,
+3. in parallel, extend the hydrodynamic derivation to variable background,
-4. in parallel, extend the hydrodynamic derivation to variable background,
+4. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry,
-5. refine the Lorentz-force appendix by deriving the same result directly from toroidal closure geometry.
+5. refine the two-charge appendix by deriving the same result directly from toroidal closure geometry and then extending it to the fully retarded moving case.

 This order is recommended because it attacks the shortest path from mathematical coherence to public scientific credibility.